ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ---
 ![](/assets/images/Part 6 Banner-small.png)

+***

-There are days I wake up and it's as if I've been startled from some strange dream.
+There are days I wake up as if I've been startled from some strange dream.

 <!-- break -->